torreta/Learning-React/Notes.md

 oh, didnt know you could make transparency with the opacity atribute on rbga colors, its a neat trick. worth noting

+not even images will load from not https:// sources, since they require the ios Exeption to load